 - a.
-If the Union or Employer is dissatisfied with the decision at Step 2 or the Mediation, either party may, within fifteen (15) workdays of the receipt of the Step 2 or Mediation decision, request arbitration. - b.
+If the Union or Employer is dissatisfied with the decision at Step 2 or the Mediation, either party may, within thirty (30) workdays of the receipt of the Step 2 or Mediation decision, request arbitration.
+If the employee is on Administrative Leave, such leave shall end fifteen (15) days following the resolution of Step 2 and will be placed on Leave Without Pay for the remainder of the process. - b.
 No individual employee himself/herself may invoke this Step 3. - c.
 The notice of arbitration by the Union must be in writing addressed to the President/Chief Executive Officer, United Planning Organization.
-Notice of arbitration by the Employer must be in writing addressed to the District 2-13 Vice President of the Communications Workers of America International.
+Notice of arbitration by the Employer must be in writing addressed to the International Staff Representative of District 2-13.
 The notice shall include a statement setting forth precisely the issue to be decided by the arbitrator and the specific provision of the Agreement involved. - d.
 The question in dispute shall then be referred to an arbitrator selected by the parties from a panel or panels submitted by the Federal Mediation and Conciliation Service.
 The process for selecting the arbitrator shall be initiated within ten (10) workdays after Step 3 has been invoked unless otherwise mutually agreed.
 The Union shall have the first strike of an arbitrator on the list, followed by the Employer's strike.
 The parties will take alternating strikes until one arbitrator remains on the list.
 In the event the name selected from the panel or panels shall be unwilling or unable to serve, the last name struck shall be selected.
 The Union shall be responsible for initiating this process. - e.
 The arbitrator shall hear and decide only one grievance in each case.
 He/she shall not be bound by formal rules of evidence.
 He/she shall be bound by and must comply with all the terms of this Agreement.
 He/she will have no power to delete or modify in any way the provisions of this Agreement.
 He/she shall have the power to make appropriate awards.
-The decision of the arbitrator shall be final and binding upon both parties and all employees during the life of this Agreement only with respect to grievances concerning the interpretation or application of the specific terms of this Agreement. - f.
+The decision of the arbitrator shall be final and binding upon both parties and all employees during the life of this Agreement only with respect to grievances concerning the interpretation or application of the specific terms of this Agreement.

+- f.
 No hearing as provided in Step 3 shall be open to the public or persons not immediately involved unless all parties to the same agree. - g.
 All parties shall have the right at their own expense to legal and/or stenographic assistance at Step 3. - h.
 Fees and expenses of the arbitrator shall be borne equally by both parties.